 Monitor Your Progress

 This is the critical last step.
-You’ve created a specific, measureable goal that’s within your capacity, you’ve established checkpoints, and you’ve prepared the ground.
+You’ve created a specific, measurable goal that’s within your capacity, you’ve established checkpoints, and you’ve prepared the ground.
 Now you need to make sure you’re recording results.

 This practice, the act of journaling, will put you in a positive cycle: you’ll see your daily and weekly progress in writing, inspiring you to make more progress, which you’ll want to record, creating further progress.